lidofinance/terra-docs/docs/contracts/reward.md

 ### `[Internal] UpdateGlobalIndex`

 Updates the global reward index based on the newly withdrawn rewards.
-Can only be issued by `Hub`.
+Can only be issued by the `Hub`.

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]